Code-Institute-Submissions/ms2-letsfly/TESTING.md

 ## Device Testing

-I wanted to make sure that the site was responsive across all devices and used [Browserstack](https://www.browserstack.com/) and [Browserling](https://www.browserling.com/) as handy tools to check this.
+I wanted to make sure that the site was responsive as much as possible across all devices and used [Browserstack](https://www.browserstack.com/) and [Browserling](https://www.browserling.com/) as handy tools to check this.
 In the early stages of the project, I used [AmIResponsiveDesign](http://ami.responsivedesign.is/) and [Responsinator](https://www.responsinator.com/) in addition to check compatibility across browsers and several different devices.

 The site was tested across: **Chrome, Internet Explorer, Safari, Firefox, UC Browser, Opera and Samsung Internet.**